khizarirfan76/Architect-store-template-/README.md

 made using css and html with flexbox used intensively.Feel free to copy or modify for your own projects.

-To use,download all files,paste them in a folder and just launch .html file browser
+To use,download all files,paste them in a folder and just launch .html file in browser